enkisoftware/voxel-models/README.md

 <img alt="Metallic tree featuring a dark trunk and white foliage on a smooth surface.
 Voxel model created and rendered in Avoyd" src="https://github.com/enkisoftware/voxel-models-media/blob/main/Avoyd_2022-09_Tree_Metal_PathTraced.jpg?raw=true" width="200" /> <sub>Copyright 2022 Juliette Foucaut, Enkisoftware.
 (CC BY 4.0)</sub>

 # Contributions
-If you'd like to contribute your own Avoyd voxel models, please open a _pull request (PR)_.
+If you'd like to contribute your own Avoyd voxel models, please open a _pull request (PR)_ and follow the instructions:
-* Works licence must be [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/);
+* Works licence must be [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) or more permissive;
-* Specify the attribution in the README and in the .avwr Avoyd World properties notes (_View > World Properties..._);
+* Specify the attribution in the [READMEmd list of models](https://github.com/enkisoftware/voxel-models#list-of-voxel-models-and-attributions), and in the _.avwr_ Avoyd World properties notes (_View > World Properties..._);
 * Use _Edit > Defragment the Octree_ before saving;
 * Try to limit the file size to 2MB;
 * Do not include any image file in the PR;